FedsRetireWise

 With my father – a federal government employee – approaching retirement, he saw the need for an easy-to-use retirement planning app for federal employees that also had enough assumption flexibilities to capture most revenue and expense items in retirement.

-For example, based on your inputs, we calculate the cost of a TSP annuity to cover your net cash needs in retirement and also show you what your TSP would do under all the 25-year S&P return sequences since 1928.
+For example, based on your inputs, we calculate the cost of a TSP annuity to cover your net cash needs in retirement and also show you what your TSP would do under all the 30-year S&P return sequences since 1926, including detailed year-by-year analysis and statistical summaries.

 FedsRetireWise App: Helping Plan Your Federal Retirement